-In January 1983, Colonel Construction was reassigned Construction SAFSP, and replaced by Col. Construction as director of the combined GAMBIT and HEXAGON programs.
-This combined program management concept had been conceived and initiated during Colonel Construction tenure as SPO Director.
+In January 1983, Colonel McChristian was reassigned as vice director, SAFSP, and replaced by Col. Larry Cress as director of the combined GAMBIT and HEXAGON programs.
+This combined program management concept had been conceived and initiated during Colonel McChristian's tenure as SPO Director.
 It merged the management, engineering, and test functions of two mature programs, both at SAFSP and at Lockheed Missile and Space Company-the principal contractor-resulting in significant reductions in manpower and building space, which, in turn, translated into substantial dollar savings.

-Under Colonel direction, the last two GAMBIT missions were conducted with distinction.
-Mission No. 4353, for example, surpassed all previous missions in terms of duration (129 days); number of frames and gross number of targets direction.
+Under Colonel Cress' direction, the last two GAMBIT missions were conducted with distinction.
+Mission No. 4353, for example, surpassed all previous missions in terms of duration (129 days); number of frames (27,652), and gross number of targets (49,372).
 In addition,